prateekrastogi/consert.seeder/README.md

 - Run enriched-artist model put* method, preferably till completion, to get enrich the artist data

 - Run yt-Video model put* method, first for top-rated artists, to get all the relevant past live performances of those      artists.
 The popularity parameters to be passed 'priority-wise' are (70-100, 60-70, 44-60).
-Take special care to pass     lower bounds of popularity exactly as stated, as they are hard-coded in code and affect the count of returned results
+Take special care to pass     lower bounds of popularity exactly as stated, as they are hard-coded in code and affect the count of returned results.
+  Also, run mark* method of yt-Video model to periodically check fo removed items.

+- Run recombee set(item/user)properties methods to initialize recombee data model.

-- Run sync* methods of recombee & elastic-video to keep the fetched videos in sync with those services
+- Run seed* method of genre, and sync* methods of recombee, elastic-video, & yt-broadcast to keep the fetched videos in     sync with those services

 - You can use set* methods of the models to reset/restart cleanly that model processes.
 Using set* methods anytime &        anywhere will ideally not affect the correctness/stability of the overall system.
 Although, it may trigger the            reprocessing on the dependent models processes.
 So beware of computation costs/time.
 Ideally, set* methods are 'very      rarely' needed